 - Maintain satisfactory academic progress once in school

-- Certify that you are not in default on a federal student loan and do not owe money on a federal student grant
+- Certify that you are not in default on a federal student loan

 - Certify that you will use federal student aid only for educational purposes